ogdendavis/denver-kitchen-gardens/src/cms/pages/faq.md

     answer: Denver Kitchen Gardens specializes in growing food, not landscape design.
 Fortunately, there are lots of wonderful sustainable landscapers in Denver that I can recommend.
   - question: Do you offer installations?
-    answer: Great question!
-Please [contact
-      me](https://denverkitchengardens.com/contact) to discuss your project and
-      I can provide an estimate.
+    answer: Sorry no, I'm unable to plant your garden for you.
+But, I'll give you the tools and knowledge to succeed!
   - question: How much do your services cost?
     answer: Great question!
 Please [contact me](/contact) to discuss your project and I can provide an estimate.